azmy92/Sky-Road/README.md

 Sky-Road
 ========

-A  simple 3D survival game implemented Using OpenGL 3.1, which inculudes the following
+A  simple 3D survival game is implemented Using OpenGL 3.1, which includes the following
- - Phong Fragment Shading
+ - Gouraud Shading
  - Texture Mapping
  - Prespective Projection